qiaoen17/tp/docs/UserGuide.md

 * `liststu`

 ### Questions
-Sometimes, you may receive questions that you may not have the answer to or you may not have enough time to answer all of them during the tutorial.
-SETA allows you to track these questions.
-Furthermore, if you find a question that requires urgent clarification or critical thinking, you can indicate on the user interface that these questions are important.
-For questions requiring critical thinking, it would be also good to share them with other TAs so that the rest of the module's students can benefit from knowing this question.
+The features under the question category allows you to keep track of questions asked by students.
+These questions are added when you do not have enough time to answer them.
+Furthermore, if you find a question that requires urgent clarification or critical thinking, you can indicate these questions as important on the display.

 ### Adding a question : `addq`

-Adds a question to the question list.
-This feature allows you to keep track of your students' questions.
+This feature allows you to add a question to the question list, allowing you to keep track of the questions you have to address.

 Format: `addq QUESTION_DESCRIPTION`